Communicating with Sharepoint via SAS

 Step 2: Obtain an authorization code

-Now that the application is created, it’s time to “sign into it” and grant it permission to read and manage content in Sharepoint.
+Now that the application is created, it’s time to “sign into it” and grant permission to read and manage content in Sharepoint.
 This step needs to be completed from a web browser while I am signed into my Microsoft 365 account.
-The web address is very long…but we can use a SAS program to generate it for us.
+The web address is very long…but we can use a SAS program to generate it.

 * 3. Run this line to build the authorization URL; %let authorize_url=https://login.microsoftonline.com/&tenant_id./oauth2/authorize? client_id=&client_id.%nrstr(&response_type)=code%nrstr(&redirect_uri)=& redirect_uri.%nrstr(&resource)=&resource.; options nosource; %put Paste this URL into your web browser:; %put -- START -------; %put &authorize_url; %put ---END ---------; options source;